 Consumer Directed Care

-The services and supports provided by Peel Home & Community Supports are directed and controlled by the person, their families, carers or any other person the individual wishes to participate.
+The services and supports provided by Peel Home & Community Supports are directed and controlled by the person, their families, carers or any other person the individual wishes to have participate.
 Together we will explore the person’s individual needs, dreams and goals then work in partnership with them to achieve the outcomes and desires they want for their lives.

 Information and support available in the community